swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 pip install --requirement src/requirements.txt
 ```

-The same nice colleague knows by heart how to run the experiment.
-They give you the steps.
+Your helpful colleague provided you with the steps to run the experiment.

 ```sh
 # Prepare the dataset